Here at Gateshead Children and Young People's Mental Health Service, we sometimes get asked a range of questions.

 If you book an appointment and don’t attend, or do not bring your child/young person without giving us notice, you will be sent a letter asking you to get back in touch within 7 days.
 If you do not respond the child/young person will be discharged.
 If you miss 2 appointments in a row without contacting us, the child/young person will be discharged.

 You can bring a family member with you to your appointment.
-You can also choose to be seen without a parent/carer if that is what you choose.
+You may also choose to be seen without a parent/carer.

 Jargon explained.